srenegado/chip-8-emu/README.md

 An emulator/interpreter of [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) built using C and SDL2.

-Play a whole bunch of retro games or even some modern community-made Chip-8 games!
+Play a whole bunch of retro games or even some that are modern and community-made!

 ## Dependencies
 https://wiki.libsdl.org/SDL2/Installation